gadget-framework/gadget2/docs/userguide.md

 Currently there are 7 suitability functions defined, and the valid suitability function names are:

+\bigskip
-constant - use the Constant suitabilty functionstraightline - use the StraightLine suitabilty functionexponential - use the Exponential suitabilty functionnewexponentiall50 - use the ExponentialL50 suitabilty functionrichards - use the Richards suitabilty functionandersen - use the Andersen suitabilty functionandersenfleet - use the Andersen suitabilty function, modified for fleetsgamma - use the Gamma suitabilty function
+constant - use the Constant suitabilty function straightline - use the StraightLine suitabilty function exponential - use the Exponential suitabilty function newexponentiall50 - use the ExponentialL50 suitabilty function richards - use the Richards suitabilty function andersen - use the Andersen suitabilty function andersenfleet - use the Andersen suitabilty function, modified for fleets gamma - use the Gamma suitabilty function

+\bigskip
 For the following suitability functions, the convention used is to represent the length group of the prey by l, and the length group of the predator by L.